Optimal Causal Annotations: An Application to Casenotes in Social Services: Related work

 Regarding the use of auxiliary information in causal inference, many recent works have studied the use of surrogate or proxy information.
-Although our context $\tilde{Y}$ aligns with colloquial notions of surrogates or proxies, recent advances in surrogate and proxy methods refer to specific models that differ from our direct measurement/costly observation setting \citep{athey2019surrogate,kallus2024role,naoki2023dsl}.
-Surrogates often estimate an outcome that is impossible to measure at the time of analysis \citep{athey2019surrogate}, such as long-term effects; while we can obtain ground truth outcomes from expert data annotators feasibly but under a binding budget constraint.
-We do leverage that we can design the sampling probabilities of outcome observations (ground-truth annotation) or missingness for doubly-robust estimation, like some methods in the surrogate literature or data combination \citep{yang2020combining,kallus2024role}.
-But we treat the underlying setting as a single unconfounded dataset with missingness.
-The different setting of proximal causal inference \citep{tchetgen2024introduction,cui2024semiparametric} seeks proxy outcomes/treatments that are informative of unobserved confounders; we assume unconfoundedness holds.
-Recently, \citep{chen2024proximal} study the ``design-based supervised learning" perspective of \citep{naoki2023dsl} specifically for proxies for unobserved confounding.
+Although our use of context $\tilde{Y}$ aligns with \textit{colloquial} notions of surrogates or proxies, recent advances in surrogate and proxy methods refer to specific models that differ from our direct measurement/costly observation setting \citep{athey2019surrogate,kallus2024role,naoki2023dsl}.
+See \Cref{apx-additional-related-work} for more discussion on the distinctions.

-Many exciting recent works study adaptive experimentation under different desiderata, such as full adaptivity, in-sample decision regret or finite-sample, non-asymptotic guarantees \citep{gao2019batched,zhao2023adaptive,cook2024semiparametric}.
-Such designs are closely related to covariate-adaptive-randomization; the recent work of \citep{shiusing} studies delayed outcomes.
-These desiderata are less relevant to our specific setting of data annotation: it's easier to leverage human annotators with batch annotation rather than full adaptivity, and in-sample regret is less meaningful for data annotation than for treatment allocation.
-Technical tools from these other works could be applied to our setting as well.